Stuff I can do

-- You’ll try to get a party or social gathering organized so that you can also have a drink.
+- You’ll try to get a party or social gathering organised just so that you can have a drink.

-- You want a drink when you wake up.
+- You want a drink as soon as you wake up.

 - You're feeling blue or always worried because you’ve had one too many pints.

 - You’ve got the shakes from not drinking.
-You also sweat more and feel sick.
+You could also be sweating more or feeling sick.